-Creating pathways for sailors and talent development.
+Creating end to end pathways for sailors.
 Managing support and development of high performance sailors in preparation for international competition, including the Olympics.

 Connection to World Sailing

 World Sailing govern the rules we race under.
 Only affiliated clubs are allowed to act as an organising authority to run races under these rules.